Darwen Jubilee Tower Restoration Project

 It was erected by public subscription was opened on the 24th of September 1898.
 It was designed by R W Smith-Saville.
 It is 25.9 metres tall (85feet).
 Views from the top take in North Yorkshire, Morecambe Bay and the Lake District, Blackpool Tower, Isle of Man, North Wales and Derbyshire.

-It is anticipated that the cost of renovation will be higher than this and a joint application is being made by the Rotary Club and Blackburn with Darwen Borough Council to the Heritage lottery fund to help with the repairs.
+It is anticipated that the cost of renovation will be higher than this and a joint application was made by the Rotary Club and Blackburn with Darwen Borough Council to the National Heritage Lottery Fund to help with the repairs.
+Regrettably this was not successful.
+The Fund did not award a grant this time round.
+We will be meeting with them to discuss the weaknesses in the application and we have been told we can apply again next year.